Skip to content

 Measuring On-Time Delivery

-The Consequences Of Not Measuring On-Time Performance Correctly.
+2. The Consequences Of Not Measuring On-Time Performance Correctly.

-1. Relying On Shipment Status That Is Inaccurate Or Lacks Detail Scans.
+a.
+Relying On Shipment Status That Is Inaccurate Or Lacks Detail Scans.

-2. Relying On Incomplete Tracking System Data.
+b.
+Relying On Incomplete Tracking Data.

 If vital pieces of information are missing from a tracking system, businesses may struggle to identify areas for improvement.
 Also, they will fail to gain a comprehensive understanding of their overall delivery performance.
 For example, if a carrier or tracking system does not provide the final delivery status of a package.
 Do you just assume the package got delivered or do you treat this package as a delayed delivery?

-3. Measuring On-Time Delivery Against The Wrong Promised Date.
+c.
+Measuring On-Time Delivery Against The Wrong Promised Date.

-4. Incorrectly Measuring On-Time Delivery.
+d.
+Incorrectly Measuring On-Time Delivery.

-To accurately measure on-time delivery, companies should establish standard KPI metrics and definitions.
+To accurately measure on-time delivery, companies must establish standard KPI metrics and definitions.
 Specifically in developing these standards, consider all relevant factors such as order processing time, transit time, and tracking accuracy.
 Also, measure service performance based on the promised date provided to the customer.
-For instance, if different departments within a company use different criteria or definitions for what constitutes “on time” or use different promised dates, it can lead to inconsistent and misleading measurements.
+For instance, if different departments within a company use different criteria or definitions for what constitutes “on time” or use different promised dates, it leads to inconsistent and misleading measurements.
 For more advice on measuring on-time performance, see my article, Measuring Ecommerce On-Time Delivery: Instructive Advice To Best Avoid Pointless Mistakes.

-5. Neglecting To Consider The Time To Process, Pick, & Pack An Order.
+e.
+Neglecting To Consider The Time To Process, Pick, & Pack An Order.

 When businesses don’t account for the time it takes to process, pick and pack orders, they risk over promising delivery estimates.
 As a result this leads to disappointed customers.
 For example, if a company promises two-day delivery but takes three days to process an order before shipping it out, this results in late deliveries despite the carrier meeting their transit time commitments.

-6. Not Balancing Costs And Setting Too High Of An On-Time Delivery Standard.
+f.
+Not Balancing Costs And Setting Too High Of An On-Time Delivery Standard.

 As with any business, there is a need for cost controls while at the same time pleasing the customers.
 So it’s important to balance the cost of maintaining high on-time delivery with some planning and foresight.
 For example, don’t ship and pay for an expensive overnight 8 a.m. express package if the business you are shipping to is not open till 10 a.m.
 For more tips on balancing shipping costs with providing excellent service, see my article, Package Delivery – See How To Stop Surging Costs And Make Your Customers Happy for more ideas to contain shipping costs

-8. Too Focused On Collecting Carrier Service Refunds Versus Improving Performance.
+h.
+Too Focused On Collecting Carrier Service Refunds Versus Improving Performance.

-9. Blindly Measuring Performance Because the Boss Told You To Do It.
+i.
+Blindly Measuring Performance Because the Boss Told You To Do It.

 This mistake happens when businesses measure performance without individual employees understanding the purpose or relevance of the metrics.
 For example, if a manager instructs employees to track on-time delivery without providing context or explaining how it aligns with business goals, it can lead to meaningless measurements that do not drive improvement.
 Worst, because these employees do not understand the significance of on-time performance, they are not proactive in minimizing shipping errors.
+Indeed, measuring OTD is a wasted exercise if the staff does not conduct root cause analysis and follow-up with corrective actions.

 For more information and viewpoints on measuring on time delivery performance, see Samir Saci’s article, Logistic Performance Management Using Data Analytics, Descartes’ Analytics For Improving Carrier and Supplier Performance, VisualSouth’s How to Measure the On-Time Delivery KPI and Stacey Barr’s How To Meaningfully Measure On Time Delivery Of Anything